apache/nuttx/configs/sama5d4-ek/README.txt

             writing).
 That SD card should be inserted in the HSMCI0 media slot A (best done before powering up).

          b.
+If the NuttX auto-mounter is enabled and properly configured, then the FAT file system appear at /mnt/sdcard.
+If the auto- mounter is not enabled, then you need to perform the following steps to manually mount the FAT file system:

-Then from NSH prompt, you need to mount the media volume from an NSH session like:
+             Then from NSH prompt, you need to mount the media volume like:

               nsh> mount -t vfat /dev/mmcsd0 /mnt/sdcard